Ioana-Stefan/OCR/README.md

 3. If you are on Linux or MacOS you can go to /etc/hosts and add the output ip address from minikube tunnel and match it to the DNS name the ingress is set. (e.g. 192.168.49.2 imagetotext.com 192.168.49.2 rabbitmq-manager.com).
 If you are on Windows you go to C:\Windows\System32\drivers\etc\hosts.
 4. Go to notification/send/email.py and uncomment the code.
 Please fill the credentials for the email address of the service inside notification/manifests/secret.yaml
 5. Deploy the rabbitmq service using **kubectl apply -f manifests**
 6. Connect to the manager console inside the web browser by connecting to rabbitmq-manager.com.
-Default username and password are bot 'guest'.
+Default username and password are both 'guest'.
 Go to queues and create a text and image queue.
 Use the default settings, just type the queue name and create it.
 If you would like you can use a different exchange than the default one but you will have to change the code inside the dependent services.
 You can set up persistance, etc., but for a fast run, you should just create them without any additional configuration.
 7. Deploy all the other resources inside the cluster.

 Run: